Satisfy the following prerequisites specific to your environment to create a connection with the Oracle ERP Cloud Adapter.

 Customer Relationship Management Application Administrator (for Oracle CRM Cloud implementations)

-See Job Role: Customer Relationship Management Application Administrator of Cloud Security Reference for Oracle Sales Cloud.
+See Chapter Customer Relationship Management Application Administrator (Job Role) in Security Reference for CX Sales and B2B Service.

 Additional roles may be required as per each interface requirements.